Article at a Glance

 Recommended B12 Intake

 Adults, both male and female, should have 2.4 mcg of B12 daily, according to the National Institutes of Health.
 Pregnant or breastfeeding moms need a little bit more.
-Dietary supplements of B12 are usually present as cyanocobalamin — this is what’s in a vitamin B12 injection.
-Although there aren’t huge differences on bioavailability or absorption with supplement forms, only about 10 mcg of a 500 mcg supplement is absorbed in healthy people.
+Dietary supplements of B12 are usually present as cyanocobalamin, but this is the cheapest form of B12, our vitamin B12 injection contained methyl B12, which is more readily absorbable.
+As a general rule, only about 10 mcg of a 500 mcg supplement is absorbed in healthy people.
 (R)

 Although most people get enough B12 in their diets — about 3.4 mcg daily is the median in the U.S. — some may want to consider an injection because of how their body processes certain vitamins due to their genetics.

 Vitamin B and MTHFR mutations